danielj314/project-one/README.md

 -   #### First Time Visitor Goals

+1. As a First Time Visitor, I want to easily understand what the website is for and how to use the service.
+        2. As a First Time Visitor, I want to be able to navigate through the site easily to find the content I need.
+        3. As a First Time Visitor, I want to understand what kind of music the band plays and what their live shows are like.
+I also want to know who the band bembers are and locate their social media links in order to get to know them better.

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a Hero Image with Text and a "watch us!" call to action.
         2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. The user can then scroll down, which will lead to information about how to watch the band, either live or on their screen.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to navigate throughout the site easily to find the content I need.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
         2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.